 - During the building of the Primary School on Long Street in 1991, a substantial amount of medieval activity was uncovered.
-This area lie's ca. 120m to the east-southeast of Ystrad Fflur and on the opposite side of the road. - During the building of Ystrad Fflur in 1985, some stonework was uncovered at the front of the property, although its location to date is not clear.
+This area lie's ca. 80m to the east-southeast of Ystrad Fflur and on the opposite side of the road. - During the building of Ystrad Fflur in 1985, some stonework was uncovered at the front of the property, although its location to date is not clear.
 Also some pottery sherds were found during the laying of the foundations only 20-30m in from the road. - The close proximity of the Norman settlement on the edge of the Nevern Estuary directly north of the medieval finds at the Primary School (after N. Bignall 1991, Newport (Trefdraeth) in West Wales; a study of a Norman New Town.
 Thesis UCW Lampeter).

-Note: A crucial factor to be noted is the substantial garden landscaping and distribution of soil to the rear of the plot during the building of Ystrad Fflur in 1985 up to a depth of 50cm; in addition some barbed wire was discovered ca. 30cm below the garden level.
+Note: A crucial factor to be noted is the substantial garden landscaping and distribution of soil in the middle and to the rear of the plot during the building of Ystrad Fflur, in 1985 up to a depth of 50cm.